ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Learned about validity in forms and toyed with it, learned about ES2015/ECMA stuff.
 Learned a bit more on JSON and how to call it from a url.
 Started learning about Async

 **Thoughts:** Been feeling burnt out but I'm going to keep pushing.
 So far so good on what I learned, Async looks like it'll be tough to get a grip on but gotta get into it and find out.

+### Day 74: September 8, 2021

+**Today's Progress**: Learned about async, callbacks and callback hell.
+Learned briefly about promises, but tomorrow will dive into a much deeper explanation and breakdown on them

+**Thoughts:** The concepts so far have been easy enough to grasp, asycn and callbacks (since I've been using callbacks anyway).
+I understand the concept of promises as well, but it'll take some time for me to familiarize myself with the syntax